mechanoid/ce-handle-event-base-class-example/README.md

 ```
 export class BaseClass extends HTMLElement {
+  // handleEvent captures all events, when the Class instance is used as target in an addEventListener Call
+  // e.g. this.addEventListener('click', this);
+  //
-  // how do I type this kind of dynamic crap, without knowing which
+  // how do I type this kind of dynamic cr*p, without knowing which
   // methods the depending child will provide.
+  //
+  // Additionally the event type is not known and PointerEvent is e.g. incompatible to Event
   handleEvent(event) {
     this[`handle${event.type}`](event);
   }